aezack15/Boggle/README.md

 To execute: ```./boggle```

 ### Misc
-Dictionary.txt is also provided to compare potential words to.
+dictionary.txt is also provided to compare potential words to.